2024 FAB CAMPS WILL BE OPENING SOON

 If you are a new volunteer, there are four stages to the application process:

-- Complete an application form (the form is only available when applications are open for the year - usually Feb-April)
+2. Complete an application form (the form is only available when applications are open for the year - usually Jan-April

-- Interview.
-The Volunteer lead will contact you and arrange for you to attend a mandatory but informal interview.
-There are usually a number of interview dates and locations available, as well as an option to do this virtually.
+3. Interview.
+The Volunteer lead will contact you and arrange for you to attend a mandatory virtual, but informal interview.

-- Training.
-Following the interview process and successful selection for attendance on the training, all volunteers will be required to undertake the bereavement awareness support course.
-There is no fee for attending the training course, however there may be nominal food and accommodation charges.
+4. Training.
+Following the interview process and successful selection for attendance on the training, all volunteers will be required to undertake the Bereavement Awareness Support course.
+There will be no accommodation costs and you will be able to claim MMA.
+However, there may be a minimal food charge.

 Returning Volunteers